Blogs & News

 The FCAFC further found that it is was also open to a respondent to admit that a dismissal has occurred but dispute that the dismissal took effect within 21 days of the date that the application was filed.
 Such a dispute may give rise to an issue under s 366(1), involving as it does a question as to whether it is necessary for the FWC to determine whether more time should be “allowed” for the application to be made under s 365.
 That too is an antecedent dispute, going to the question of whether an application has been made.
 It is a dispute that must be resolved before the powers conferred by s 368 can be exercised at all.

-The FCAFC confirmed that the FWC misconstrued jurisdiction, quashed the decision of the FWCFB and ordered the FWCFB to hear and determine Mr Milford’s application according to law.
+The FCAFC confirmed that the FWC misconstrued jurisdiction, quashed the decision of the FWCFB and ordered the FWCFB to hear and determine Mr M’s application according to law.
 The FCAFC confirmed that the reasoning in the Hewitt Decision was disapproved to the extent that it is inconsistent with the conclusions in this decision.